Brandontam29/Nyan-Cat-React/README.md

 # Nyan-Cat-React
 Evade the hungry Nyan Cats as a vulnerable burger.
-Built in Reac.
+Built in React.